- Ag Docket

 It’s a new day.
-The tax laws have changed, and so have the planning opportunities.
+The tax laws have changed, the economy has changed, and so have the planning opportunities.
 This two-day seminar will address pressing tax and transition planning issues facing your agricultural clients.
 Join our experienced panel of speakers as we explore strategies and considerations for helping clients thrive amidst the change.

 Topics addressed over this two-day seminar will include: